By Darlene Stott

 After performing a series of thorough tests on the dog, your vet will be able to advise you on the best possible course of action to take in order to treat the disease and preserve the dog’s quality of life.
 The most common options are chemotherapy (which uses drugs to shrink the tumors down), radiotherapy (which utilizes concentrated burst of radiation to kill the cancer cells) and surgery (which can be used to remove large masses immediately).
 Each different type of cancer may respond better to one of these options than the others, meaning that an accurate diagnosis is essential for fighting the disease.
 Following treatment, the dog will typically require a fair amount of rest in order to properly recover.
 This is especially true if surgery was involved, where they will also need to have regular doses of painkillers and antibiotics until their wounds have healed.
 Eventually, the vet will want to perform additional tests to make sure that the cancer is well and truly gone and that further treatment is not needed.

-Note that our condition guide pages also include the ability for you to discuss the possible courses of treatment with qualified veterinarians, as well as read direct accounts of dealing with canine cancer from the owners themselves.
+Note that our condition guides also include the ability for you to discuss the possible courses of treatment with qualified veterinarians, as well as read direct accounts of dealing with canine cancer from the pet parents themselves.

 Cancer is a condition that affects virtually all animals, including humans.
-Aas such, there are certain similarities between all cases of the disease.
+As such, there are certain similarities between all cases of the disease.

 Whilst treatment methods and methods of diagnosis remain remarkably similar for dogs and humans, there are some critical differences that should not be overlooked.